L33TM4S73R/Van-Buren-Editor/README.md

 This is a WIP Editor for the Van Buren Tech Demo, part of a project called Project Presidents, this tool is written in C, which may very likely switch to C++ in the future.
 This program's Development Environment is currently Code::Blocks 16.01 running on Ubuntu which means Linux binaries are possible but not priority.
 Future versions may use SDL when I gain proper understanding of it.

-As I am currently learning C there very may will be brute-force style coding issues, outdated standards, and some things may be flat out wrong.
+As I am currently learning C there very well may be brute-force style coding issues, outdated standards, and some things may be flat out wrong.
 I will try to fix and edit these mistakes as I become aware of them.
 Also, anyone is free to take this code and modify it to their hearts content, making a completely new program or an entirely better one.

 Warning: